-New route this year: the 100 and 75-mile routes have been rerouted through a beautiful covered bridge over the Green River in Colrain.
+The 100 and 75-mile routes are now routed through a beautiful covered bridge over the Green River in Colrain.

 The Connecticut Valley Century was founded in 1985 by the Franklin-Hampshire-Freewheelers Cycling Club.
 Since 2007, the COVAC ride has been hosted by the Rotary Club of Amherst to promote cycling in the Connecticut Valley and to raise funds for the Good Works Fund.